enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 A limitation of HTML forms is that all the data is represented in flat key value pairs of strings.
 In many cases the CRUD object may be nested with other types of values like numbers or booleans.
 The Enhance approach to this is to normalize and reshape this form data when it is received by the server using a JSON schema.
-With the clientside store we can do the same process in the API function using the same JSON schema.
+With the client side store we can do the same process in the API function using the same JSON schema.